adamStawarek/SettlementSimulation/Readme.md

   - Direction: determines the orientation of the building towards the roads to which it is attached.
 For example on the picture below building (red square) would have Direction set to Right, because on its right side the is road (black line).
+  - Age: how many iterations building is a part of the settlement.
  ![direction](resources/buildingOrientation.png)
   - Position: point location (x,y) which is the center location of the building.
 * Roads